What is sleep apnea?

 Doctors usually do a sleep study if they suspect sleep apnea

 If you're not treated, you have an increased risk of high blood pressure High Blood Pressure Each heart beat pushes blood through your arteries.
 Arteries are the blood vessels that carry blood from your heart to your body.
 Blood pressure is the pressure of blood in your arteries.
 Without... read more , stroke Stroke A stroke is a sudden brain problem that happens when a blood vessel in your brain either gets blocked or breaks open and bleeds.
-Part of your brain stops getting blood.
-Brain tissue that doesn't... read more , and heart disease Overview of Coronary Artery Disease (CAD) The heart is a muscle that pumps blood.
+As with all organs in the body, the brain needs oxygen and nutrients... read more , and heart disease Overview of Coronary Artery Disease (CAD) The heart is a muscle that pumps blood.
 Like all muscles, the heart needs a steady supply of blood to work.
 Blood that pumps through the heart doesn't feed the heart muscle.
 Instead the heart... read more

 What causes sleep apnea?